Air Force Gives 10-Year-Old Orbiting Satellite To Ham Radio Operators - Slashdot

 This is standard for satellite operations.

 There is one overriding technical goal in creating a working repeater.
 The receiver must not be swamped by the transmitter, which has a much stronger signal than anything it will hear from Earth.
 Earth-based repeaters (which this basically is) have physical isolation that is based on the wavelengths of the signals.
 A VHF duplexer [jet.com], as it is called, is about 3 feet tall and 6 to 8 inches in diameter, and there are usually four or six used.
-The physical cavity allows
+The physical cavity allows for very sharp notches and passbands that are applied to both transmit and receive.
+The receive duplexers selectively pass the receive signal and notch the transmit.
+The transmit duplexers selectively pass the transmit signal and notch the receive.
+The antenna end of the duplexer chain (e.g. three in series from the transmitter, three in series to the receiver) is simply tee'd together.
+This setup works when the signals are 600kHz apart.

+You can build smaller duplexers [radiotwoway.com], such as those used for ancient mobile telephone systems, or for some current repeater systems, but these require a minimum of 5MHz separation between transmit and receive, and support lower power transmitters.
+There is only 4 MHz in the entire amateur 2M band (2MHz in some countries), so this separation is not possible within that band.

+It is VERY easy to build an LC (coil/capacitor) duplexer [gigaparts.com] for considerable amounts of power when the frequencies are 300 MHz apart.
+Like VHF (146MHz) and UHF (440MHZ).
+This can fit in a package smaller than a pack of cigarettes.
+And it is much lighter (pun intended).

 Re: (Score:2)